 I enjoyed the Manga guide to Relativity so much that this book had a lot to live up to and initially I felt a bit let down.
 I think that has a lot to do with the subject matter.
 Statistics is just a subject that doesn't interest me as much as the fundamental wierdness of the universe.
 On my first attempt at reading The Manga Guide to Statistics, I treated it like a book.
 It's very heavy in numbers.
 I found that it was hard to follow and the facts did not stick in my head.
 But, it's not really a normal book.
 It's a text book and should be treated as such.
 That means you need to read a bit and then do some exercises that practice what you've learnt.

 When used like this the Manga Guide to Statistics is an excellent text book for someone trying to learn about stats.
 The story and illustrations keep you engaged and are an excellent starting point to apply the concepts to your own data.
 They also do a really good job of illustrating the concepts in a way that makes sense and gives you a mental model of what is being explained.

 While reading through the book I decided to apply my new stats knowledge to a data set that I've been working with a lot lately.
-I've been working with a lot of raw numbers about bridge and I decided that would be my data set.
+Pianola is a web app for Bridge clubs.
+This means I have access to a lot of raw numbers about bridge and I decided that would be my data set.
 I also wanted to write a set of SQL scripts that would help me get the statistical data that I was interested in.
 SQL was the thing that was going to do the number crunching for me.

-When I first started looking at Bridge stats I was surprised at just how much people play bridge.
-The graph above is a histogram that shows how often the people played bridge at their bridge clubs in November.
+When I first started work on Pianola I was surprised at just how much people play bridge.
+The graph above is a histogram that shows how often the people using Pianola played bridge at their bridge clubs in November.